1816

 Col. and Mrs. George Vesey, Dublin; their daughter Lady Nicholas Conway Colthurst; her son Sir George Conway Colthurst (d.
 1878); his widow Lady George Conway Colthurst (d.
 1915); her daughter Lady Annie C. Colthurst, London, until 1930; purchased from her by Wildenstein and Co., Paris; acquired from them by Grenville L. Winthrop, New York, January 1932 ($12,500); his bequest to the Fogg Art Museum, 1943.

-19th centuryFrenchBrown ink and watercolor on white wove paper
+19th centuryFrenchBrown ink and graphite on cream wove paper

 19th centuryFrench